Call for Reviewers

 We Need You!

 Volunteer reviewers help to weave the very fabric of the conference.
-The 2024 NASPA Annual Conference will include content-rich sessions presented by talented colleagues in our field - but in order to make this happen, we need YOU!
-Each program proposal will be reviewed multiple times by professionals in the field prior to the Conference Leadership Committee's review in October.
+The 2025 NASPA Annual Conference will include content-rich sessions presented by talented colleagues in our field - but in order to make this happen, we need YOU!
+Each program proposal will be reviewed multiple times by professionals in the field prior to the Conference Leadership Committee's final review.
 This rigorous process is part of our promise to provide exceptional professional development that is reflective of the needs and knowledge of the field.
 Reviewers make all of this possible!

 Program Review Timeline

-Assignments will be ready for review the week of September 11.
+Assignments will be ready for review by September 10.
 You will receive an email with instructions for accessing the reviewer portal, where you will find the programs that have been assigned to you.
 Reviews will be due on September 25.

-The Conference Leadership Committee will meet in early October to select programs, so please note that there will be no opportunities to extend the review period beyond the September 25 deadline.
+The Conference Leadership Committee will meet shortly following the deadline to select programs, so please note that there will be no opportunities to extend the review period beyond the September 25 deadline.

 Tips for Program Reviewers